anjeleno/rivendell-installer/README.md

 - Create or prepare user (creates `rd` if running as root with no sudo user)
 - Configure realtime/memlock limits
 - Install xRDP and enable it
-- Deploy APPS payload to `/usr/share/rivendell-cloud` and user Desktop/configs
+- Deploy APPS payload to `/usr/share/rivendell-cloud` (internal cache) and rd's home
 - Configure Icecast (enable service)
 - Create `/var/www/html/meta.txt` (owned by `pypad` if present)
 - Apply xRDP Qt5/XCB fix by linking `.Xauthority`